jshprentz/meetup2xibo/docs/user-manual/configuration.rst

 assignment(s), among other information.

-Meetup2xibo scans the venue name and "how to find us" fields, searching for known rooms and workshops.
+Meetup2xibo scans the venue name and "how to find us" fields, searching for known places, such as rooms, workshops, studios, classrooms, fields, etc.
-The room assignments are collected in the order found.
+The places are collected in the order found.
-Meetup2xibo corrects room spelling variations and renders the list as an English phrase such as "Room 1, Room 2, and Room 3."
+Meetup2xibo corrects place spelling variations and renders the list as an English phrase such as "Room 1, Room 2, and Workshop 3."
 The resulting phrase is stored in the Xibo events dataset location field.

 For example, a woodworking class has the venue name "\*Nova Labs (Conference Rm